ms-iot/content/en-US/win10/Windbg.md

         Note: If you have any of the Windows kits installed, you may find WinDbg under "C:\Program Files (x86)\Windows Kits\10\Debuggers\x86\WinDbg.exe"

-## Raspberry Pi 2 (RPi2)
+## Raspberry Pi 2 or 3 (RPi2 or RPi3)

-You can connect WinDbg to the Raspberry Pi 2 using a serial connection.
+You can connect WinDbg to the Raspberry Pi 2 or 3 using a serial connection.

-### Raspberry Pi 2 (RPi2) & Windbg via a Serial Connection
+### Raspberry Pi 2 or 3 (RPi2 or RPi3) & Windbg via a Serial Connection

 In order to enable kernel debugging with WinDbg over a serial connection, please make sure that:

 * You have a debug cable such as the USB-to-TTL Serial Cable from [Adafruit](https://www.adafruit.com/product/954) or [FTDI](http://shop.clickandbuild.com/cnb/shop/ftdichip?productID=53&op=catalogue-product_info-null&prodCategoryID=105).

-* An Ethernet cable is connecting your Raspberry Pi 2 to your network
+* An Ethernet cable is connecting your Raspberry Pi 2 or 3 to your network

-* Your Raspberry Pi 2 has a valid IP address in your network
+* Your Raspberry Pi 2 or 3 has a valid IP address in your network

-* You have an active connection to the Raspberry Pi 2 via [PowerShell]({{site.baseurl}}/{{page.lang}}/win10/samples/PowerShell.htm)
+* You have an active connection to the Raspberry Pi 2 or 3 via [PowerShell]({{site.baseurl}}/{{page.lang}}/win10/samples/PowerShell.htm)

-UART0 will be used on the Raspberry Pi 2 for the kernel debugging connection.
-The following shows the pin mappings for the Raspberry Pi 2 as well as the serial cables:
+UART0 will be used on the Raspberry Pi 2 or 3 for the kernel debugging connection.
+The following shows the pin mappings for the Raspberry Pi 2 or 3 as well as the serial cables:

-        Raspberry Pi 2 pins:
+        Raspberry Pi 2 or 3 pins:
             Pin #6 : GND
             Pin #8 : UART0 TX (3.3V)
             pin #10: UART0 RX (3.3V)